 09 of 09

-Albariño wine, which is produced in Galicia, in the Northwest corner of Spain is the perfect white wine to take on a summer picnic.
-It's a light wine that complements food and is refreshing.
+Albariño, a cool wine, which is produced in Galicia, in the Northwest corner of Spain is the perfect white wine to take on a summer picnic.
+It's a light wine that complements the food and is refreshing.
 Paco & Lola Albariño 2008 is a reasonably-priced Albariño, which you can chill and bring along with, or instead of the cava.